giovannistanco/testbed_setup/RPi_toolchain.md

+Our reference guide is the guide for [Toolchain installation on Linux](https://github.com/contiki-ng/contiki-ng/wiki/Toolchain-installation-on-Linux).\

 The first thing to do on a brand new Raspberry Pi is to update its software and to install some necessary packages for Contiki-NG.
 ```
 sudo apt update